Goosebumps: Spin-off series

 The books in the Tales to Give You Goosebumps and Goosebumps Triple Header series were written as short story anthologies, featuring a collection of stories in each book.
 From 1994 to 1997, six Tales to Give You Goosebumps books were published.
 Two Goosebumps Triple Header books were released from 1997 to 1998, beginning with Three Shocking Tales of Terror: Book 1.

 Fifty Give Yourself Goosebumps books were published from 1995 to 2000, starting with Escape from the Carnival of Horrors.
 The books in this series were written as gamebooks, featuring multiple endings.
 The books in this series were ghostwritten by several authors, including Kathryn Lance and Stine's sister-in-law Megan Stine.
 Many of the cover illustrations for this series were done by Mark Nagata.

 Due to declining Goosebumps sales and increasing competition (primarily from another series from Scholastic, Animorphs), Scholastic and R. L. Stine decided to create Goosebumps Series 2000.
 From 1998 to 2000, 25 books in the series were published, beginning with Cry of the Cat.
-The books in this series were written in a similar format and featured similar content to the original series, but Stine classified them as being "much scarier."
+The books in this series were written in a similar format and featured similar content to the original series, but Stine classified them as being "much scarier".
 The covers in this series were illustrated by Tim Jacobus.

 The books in the Goosebumps Gold series appeared on illustrator Tim Jacobus's website and marketing sites but were never released.
 In this series, Stine intended to write a sequel to The Haunted Mask II (The Haunted Mask Lives!), and a sequel to Welcome to Dead House (Happy Holidays from Dead House).
 It was one of the two-book series by Stine that was planned to be released in 2000 (the other was The Nightmare Room).

 The series was renewed in 2008 following the release of the first book in the Goosebumps HorrorLand series, Revenge of the Living Dummy, that was published on April 1, 2008.
 Before the 2008 release of Revenge of the Living Dummy, there had not been a Goosebumps book published in almost 10 years.
-Stine decided to start writing Goosebumps books again after receiving mail asking him to write new books in the series.
+Stine decided to start writing Goosebumps books again after receiving mail from someone asking him to write new books in the series.
 Nineteen Goosebumps HorrorLand books were published, and books in the series mainly featured two stories.
 The series continued in 2012 with new stories featuring some of the series' most memorable villains, including Slappy the Dummy, the Lawn Gnomes and others.
 The first book of the spin-off series Goosebumps Most Wanted, Planet of the Lawn Gnomes, was released in October 2012.

+In 2024, the series Goosebumps House of Shivers started with the first book being: "Scariest.
+Book.
+Ever."